 Cruise into Bagan where verdant plains are studded with no less than 2,200 temples, pagodas and stupas – the remains of a once all-powerful empire.
 You’ll visit a selection of its handpicked highlights, including Shwezigon Pagoda’s gold-leaf beauty and Ananda Temple’s imposing, 12th-century edifice that hides a tranquil interior.
 After another indulgent lunch, take in the beautifully frescoed interiors of Sulamani and the village setting of Gubyaukgyi Temple before watching the sun set over the Irrawaddy as you enjoy a farewell dinner.

-With some further time to explore Bagan in detail, you’ll stay in a luxurious lake-view villa – complete with private Jacuzzi – at the only accommodation sited among Bagan’s temples.
+With some further time to explore Bagan in detail, you’ll stay in a luxurious lake-view villa at the only accommodation sited among Bagan’s temples.
 After disembarking, you’ll drive out through verdant toddy farms and sun-parched plains to arrive at Mt.
 Popa, a volcanic plug whose mist-shrouded summit hosts a tumble of pagodas that command views out over the entire region.
-The next day, a boat hop and jeep tour will take you past ox-tilled farms to reach remote villages famed for their artisan crafts before a leisurely Irrawaddy-cruise brings you back to Bagan.
+The next day, a driver will take you out past ox-tilled farms to reach remote villages famed for their artisan crafts, before a leisurely Irrawaddy-cruise brings you back to Bagan.

 Inle Lake is a window into an aquatic world where traditional lives still play out on its vast, mountain-framed waters.
 A scenic flight, drive and water transfer will see you pass villages built on stilts, leg-rowing fishermen and floating gardens to reach your waterside hotel, a French delight realised in designer minimalism.
 Your guided touring will bring you between floating monasteries, ancient hilltop pagodas and canal-line temples home to gilded royal barges.
 In lakeside markets and remote villages reached by secret inlets you’ll also meet the tribes that call Inle home.
 On your last day here, a scenic drive through the Shan Plateau’s mountain fields will see you to Pindaya where thousands of Buddha images line a labyrinthine cave complex.